2022 Green Party of Canada leadership election: Anna Keenan and Chad Walcott

 Anna Keenan and Chad Walcott ran on a joint ticket with a shared platform.

 Anna Keenan, 36, was the candidate for Malpeque in 2019 and 2021, the latter of which she finished third out of five candidates with 14.32% of the vote.
 Keenan is also currently the Green Party critic for electoral reform.
 Keenan has degrees in physics and economics from the University of Queensland, Australia, and has worked for 15 years as a campaigner for renewable energy, a labour organizer, and a community organizer within organizations such as Greenpeace International and 350.org.
-She currently lives in PEI, where she led the provincial Greens through a expansion and professionalization which led to them becoming PEI's Official Opposition in 2019.
+She currently lives in PEI, where she led the provincial Greens through an expansion and professionalization which led to them becoming PEI's Official Opposition in 2019.
 She has run twice as a federal candidate and has been in the top six Green candidates nationwide both times.
-Since 2019 she is the Green Party of Canada’s Democratic Institutions Critic.
+Since 2019 she is the Green Party of Canada's Democratic Institutions Critic.
 She is believed to be the first person from Prince Edward Island to run for the leadership of a major political party.

 Chad Walcott, 34, was the candidate for Notre-Dame-de-Grâce in the 2018 Quebec provincial election, finishing fourth out of nine candidates with 6.67% of the vote.
 Walcott was born in Montreal and received a Bachelor of Political Science from Concordia University.
 He has worked 10 years in politics, community engagement and social development, including 2 ½ years as a fundraiser for the Jewish General Hospital Foundation.
 He was involved in student mobilization at Concordia, especially during the 2011-2012 Maple Spring when he organized and led the largest student protest in Concordia's history (for which he received an award for Outstanding Contribution to Student Life).
 In 2018, Walcott ran for the Green Party of Quebec and won that party's second-highest result.

 As part of Keenan and Walcott's platform they supported Canada moving towards implementing a universal basic income (UBI).
 They believe the Green Party should adopt a co-leadership model.
 Other policies they ran on included a four-day work week for federal workers, a ban on fossil fuel projects and the creation of a national electric inter-city bus service.